mariopineda/drpineda.ca/resources/spaghettiearthquake/index.md

   </tr>
 </table>

-<h2>Online Resources</h2>
-<p>The web sites below are intended as good starting points.
-These sites may provide information that is useful to you in your structure design.
-You may also wish to conduct your own online research.
-If you use the inforamtion from a website make sure to include it in your final report and include a description of what you learned from the website and how you used it in your project.</p>

 <h2>Grading</h2>
 <p>Your grade will be based on <a href="Spaghetti_Earthquake_Rubric.pdf">a grading rubric</a>.
 You should thoroughly review the grading rubric before you begin.
 Make sure you and your team mates understand what criteria will be used to determine the team's grade.
 Points can be deducted on an individual basis.
 These deductions will only affect the individual and not the entire team.
 Individuals may lose points on their score for the following:</p>